HaroldSP/webpack/README.md

 `npm run build` or `npm start` to use webpack web server and have a live update

-That lines were added for usability:
+That lines were added to package.json for usability:

     "scripts": {